 Data Loss Prevention

-Chaser's Secure Egress Gateway, when placed on the Egress of your VPC, allows Applications access to only secure and whitelisted endpoints on the Internet.
+Chaser's discrimiNAT firewall, when placed on the egress of your VPC, allows Applications access to only secure and whitelisted endpoints on the Internet.
 Each side of a connection is validated transparently for adherence to modern cryptography standards (such as allowing TLS 1.2 and TLS 1.3 only) and claims made by the Client side on the intended destination.
 Any forgery fails to match deductions made by the firewall itself, and would be denied a connection.

 Changes to firewall configuration are logged to the platform logging backend automatically for compliance auditing and reporting, and data flows are logged for forensics and incident response.
 Any of these may be selected for forwarding to the organisation's SIEM with the deployment platform's standard architecture.